Vyant Bio Presents Key Takeawa - GuruFocus.com

-The platform and poster presentations can be found at Presentations :: Vyant Bio, Inc. (VYNT, Financial)
+The platform and poster presentations can be found at Presentations :: Vyant Bio, Inc. (VYNT)

 In summary, phenotypic and target-based screening of patient-derived CDKL5 organoids identified several promising drug targets and therapeutic candidates that reversed the abnormal neuronal hyperactivity in a CDD disease-specific manner.
 Key takeaways from the presentation included: